mdedys/react-text-trimmer/README.md

 ## Usage

+### Props

+`className`: CSS class name to add specific styling

+`textTail`: String to append to end of trimmed text

+`dangerouslySetInnerHTML`: Used when HTML is needed to be rendered and not converted to string.
+If this is set, any thing wrapped will not by the component will be ignored.

 Wrap the text you want trimmed with react-text-trim.
 The component will inherit the width, max-height, line-height and trim the text.
-The default tail added to the text is `...` but anything string can be specified.
+The default tail added to the text is `...` but any string can be specified.

 ### Example